pmorie/node-documentation/README.writing_cartridges.md

 files and directories.
 Other scripts and hooks written by the end user will not be able to override decisions you make as the cartridge author.

-The lock state is controlled by the OpenShift infrastructure, and cartridges are locked and unlocked at various points in the cartridge lifecycle.
+The lock state is controlled by the OpenShift.
+Cartridges are locked and unlocked at various points in the cartridge lifecycle.

 If you fail to provide a `metadata/root_files.txt` file or the file is empty, your cartridge will remain always locked.
 For a very simple cartridges